stangeor/USA-Regional-Sales-Analysis/README.md

 → Power BI Dashboard
 → Executive Insights

-This approach ensures reproducibility and clear separation of concerns.
+Ensures reproducibility and maintains a clear separation of concerns.

 ---